S-Ando-Biophysics/4MRNA/README.md

     echo "source /usr/local/ccp4-9/bin/ccp4.setup-sh" >> ~/.bashrc
     source ~/.bashrc

-## About 4MRNA

-- 4MRNA is an abbreviation for “Massive Multi-type Model Molecular Replacement for Nucleic Acids”.
-This is a novel method designed to enhance molecular replacement (MR) for phasing in X-ray crystallography of nucleic acids.

-- Applying MR, which is widely used in structure determination (phase determination), to nucleic acids presents unique challenges that are not encountered with proteins.
-To overcome these issues, we developed an innovative strategy termed 4MRNA.

-- One major difficulty is that nucleic acids can adopt different 3D structures even with the same sequence.
-As a result, models existing in the database may not be suitable as search models, and sequence-based structure prediction methods such as AlphaFold are also limited in applicability <sup>[1,2]</sup>.
-Moreover, it is empirically known that MR of nucleic acids can fail even when the search model and the target structure differ only slightly. <sup>[3]</sup> To address these issues, the new strategy 4MRNA includes creating a large number of diverse search models (= massive multi-type models) and applying them to MR.

-- We found that by varying three out of the twelve parameters that control the three-dimensional structures of nucleic acids according to different patterns, the resulting set of models included ones that closely matched the correct structure, thereby increasing the success rate of MR.

-- Building on this strategy, we employed 3DNA <sup>[4]</sup>, which is a software that generates nucleic acid structural models based on parameters, to create a wide variety of models.
-The processes of parameter adjustment and model creation have been automated using Shell scripts.
-Subsequently, MR is carried out for each of the many created models.
-Since this operation must be repeated many times, we also automated this process using Shell scripts.

-[1] Bernard, C., Postic, G., Ghannay, S., & Tahi, F. (2025).
-Has AlphaFold3 achieved success for RNA?. _Acta crystallographica.
-Section D, Structural biology_, _81_(Pt 2), 49–62.

-[2] Kwon D. (2025).
-RNA function follows form - why is it so hard to predict?. _Nature_, _639_(8056), 1106–1108.

-[3] Kondo, J., Urzhumtseva, L., & Urzhumtsev, A. (2008).
-Patterson-guided ab initio analysis of structures with helical symmetry. _Acta crystallographica.
-Section D, Biological crystallography_, _64_(Pt 10), 1078–1091.

-[4] Lu, X. J., & Olson, W. K. (2008).
-3DNA: a versatile, integrated software system for the analysis, rebuilding and visualization of three-dimensional nucleic-acid structures. _Nature protocols_, _3_(7), 1213–1227.

 ## Citation
 If you use 4MRNA in your research, please cite the following reference.